05/04/2021 03:00 PM House STATE AFFAIRS

 3:38:31 PM

-REPRESENTATIVE BEN CARPENTER, Alaska State Legislature, prime
+REPRESENTATIVE BEN CARPENTER, Alaska State Legislature, as prime

 bill developed last summer when former Representative Gary Knopp